How to Adjust Video Quality on Netflix

 The reason this option doesn’t allow you to change the actual video quality of your streams on mobile is thanks to those same unlimited plans we mentioned above.
 Every carrier in the United States now throttles streaming video on their networks, which means you’ll need to deal with the limitations of video streaming when mobile.

 As far as we’re aware, no mobile service provider allows for more than 1080p streaming on their network; many limit it to just 480p or 720p video streams, depending on the carrier and plan.
 You’ll want to check with your carrier and your specific plan to see if this is spawning from something that has to do with your own network and if you can possibly upgrade your plan for better quality.

 The list of options on your mobile device doesn’t just contain the ability to change your streaming options for playback but also the ability to change the quality of the downloads you save on your device.

 - Login to the Netflix app and choose your profile.

-- Located the three horizontal lines on lower right-hand corner and tap on them.
+- Locate the three horizontal lines in the lower right-hand corner and tap on them.

 - Tap on App Settings.

 - Tap Cellular Data.

 - Toggle between one of the four suitable download options.